Sexual Harassment Training Guide: Who Needs to be Trained and When

 For employers with less than three employees, training must be provided to supervisors by October 1, 2020.

 All employees need to receive periodic supplemental training not less than every 10 years.
 The CHRO encourages (but does not require) employers with 50 or more employees to provide an update of legal interpretations and related developments concerning sexual harassment to supervisory personnel once every 3 years.

 District of Columbia – Tipped Employees Only

-New employees hired after the law takes effect must be trained within 90 days of hire.
+New tipped employees and supervisors must be trained within 90 days of hire.

-Current employees must be trained by January 1, 2020.
+Current employees needed to be trained by January 1, 2020.

-New employees and newly promoted supervisors must be trained within one year of hire.
+New employees and newly promoted supervisors must be trained within one year of hire or promotion.